🧑🏽🏫 Insights

 ❗️

-Contextual variables must be pre-configured in your Recast model before the report will be available
+Contextual metrics must be pre-configured in your Recast model before the report will be available

 Interpreting the Graphs

 The final graph is the effect over time graph.
-This shows the relative change in the marketing and organic effectiveness.
+This shows us the effect of the contextual metric on marketing effectiveness over time.

 ⬅️ Backtests